Is Falafel Healthy For You?

 Versatile Use

 You can enjoy falafel in different ways—be it as a protein source in salads or a carbohydrate in pita sandwiches.
+Falafel can also be enjoyed in a falafel pita or pita pocket for a convenient meal.

 Is Falafel Hard to Digest?